Asian shares mostly lower amid Brexit worries, Takata falls

-TAKATA TUMBLE: Japanese air bag maker Takata Corp. stock suffered after it agreed in the U.S. last week to a guilty plea and a $1 billion fines in a scheme to conceal a deadly defect in millions of air bags.
+TAKATA TUMBLE: Japanese air bag maker Takata Corp. stock suffered after the company agreed in the U.S. last week to a guilty plea and a $1 billion fine for concealing a deadly defect in millions of air bags.
 Takata shares dropped nearly 10 percent in morning trading.
 Three former Takata executives were also indicted.
 Automakers have recalled 42 million cars equipped with 69 million Takata air bag inflators in the U.S., the largest automotive recall in U.S. history.

 THE QUOTE: “Asian markets are facing headwinds from rising political uncertainty in the West, which gave investors good reasons to take profits,” said Margaret Yang Yan, market analyst at CMC Markets Singapore.

-ENERGY: Benchmark crude rose 18 cents to $52.55 a barrel.
-It fell 1.2 percent in New York late Friday.
-Brent crude, which is used to price oil sold internationally, added 24 cents to $55.69 a barrel in London.
+ENERGY: Benchmark crude rose 11 cents to $52.48 a barrel in electronic trading on the New York Mercantile Exchange.
+It fell 1.2 percent Friday.
+Brent crude, which is used to price oils sold internationally, added 13 cents to $55.58 a barrel in London.

 Follow Yuri Kageyama on Twitter at https://twitter.com/yurikageyama